DickinsonCollege/FarmData2/INSTALL.md

 FarmData2 provides a full featured Debian Linux based development environment.
 This development environment is automatically running inside one of the Docker containers that was started by the `./fd2-up.bash` script.

-**All of the FarmData2 instructions and documentation assume that you are working within the FarmData2 development environment.** That said, developers experienced with tools like git, docker and docker-compose should not face any substantial barriers to development directly on Windows, MacOS or other Linux flavors (with a few exceptions where the development environment is required).
+**All of the FarmData2 instructions and documentation assume that you are working within this FarmData2 development environment.**

+That said, developers experienced with tools like git, docker and docker-compose should not face any substantial barriers to development directly on Windows, MacOS or other Linux flavors.
+There are however a few exceptions where the development environment is required and those are noted in the appropriate places.

 #### Connecting via TigerVNC Viewer ####